YoussefAymanJo/M-O-Y/README.md

 Actually,i feel boring and uncomfortable on my studying and working hours on my study or on pc.so,i made this robot to be ai companion for me.
 Interact with my emotiions and answer my questions.Moreover,i was such a big fan of wall -e movie specially M-O ,so i decided to make this project.

 ## How to use it / Build it
+Firstly,buy circuit componets and fabricate PCB.After that sold componets on PCB and wire circuit part togehter,then wire batteries with BMS module and charger.
+After that upload code and test it on circuit ,editing also.
+Finally,fabricat 3d printed enlcouuree and assebmle them with circuit using glue and scews.

 ## Schemtatic
 I made a schematic for my Robot, and sketch simpled diagram for the schematic.